Exceptionally Large Fluctuations in Orientational Order: The Lessons of Large-Deviation Theory for Liquid Crystalline Systems: NUMERICAL RESULTS

-The \textit{non-interacting limit} of a $d$-dimensional liquid crystal is determined by the orientational statistics of a collection of $N$ independent $d$-dimensional unit vectors, a classic problem in probability theory \cite{Dutka, Lord}.
-It is also an example illustrating particularly clearly the fact that large deviation theory is just a large-$N$ motivated steepest descent approximation to the exact probability density. \footnote{In the language of Section 2, Eqs.
+The large-deviation viewpoint here illustrates particularly clearly that the theory is just a large-$N$ motivated steepest descent approximation to the exact probability density. \footnote{In the language of Section 2, Eqs.
 (2.6)-(2.8), if the probability density we wanted was that of some $\vect{M}$ equal to a sum of $N$ unit vectors $\unitvector{\Omega}$, the textbook approach would write the exact answer as a Fourier transform, with respect to a vector $\vect{k} = i \: \vect{h}$ , of the generating function $\exp{(N\lambda(\vect{h}))}$ defined in Eq.
 (2.7).
-But, for independent unit vectors, $\exp{(N\lambda(\vect{h}))} = \left \langle \exp{\left(\vect{h} \cdot \unitvector{\Omega} \right)}\right \rangle^N$, meaning that as $N$ increases, the $\vect{k}$ integral is increasingly dominated by the steepest-descent $\vect{k}$ value, the one that makes the argument of the $\exp{(NI(\vect{m};\vect{h} = -i \vect{k}))}$ exponent stationary - precisely the value that obeys the $(\vect{m}, \vect{h})$ relation Eq.
+But, for independent unit vectors, $\exp{(N\lambda(\vect{h}))} = \left \langle \exp{\left(\vect{h} \cdot \unitvector{\Omega} \right)}\right \rangle^N$, meaning that as $N$ increases, the $\vect{k}$ integral is increasingly dominated by the steepest-descent $\vect{k}$ value, the one that makes the argument of the $\exp{(NI(\vect{m};\vect{h} = -i \vect{k}))}$ exponent stationary --- precisely the value that obeys the $(\vect{m}, \vect{h})$ relation Eq.
 (2.8)) - thereby demonstrating how large deviation theory becomes exact in the limit that $N$ is large.
 Similar arguments can be made for the probability distribution of an order parameter matrix $\matr{Q}$ equal to the sum of $N$ single-molecule matrices $\matr{q}$.} But the fundamental reliance on large $N$ does not mean that we need $N$ to be all that sizeable in practice.
-Indeed, as is evident in both two dimensions (Fig. ~\ref{fig:1}) and three dimensions (Fig. ~\ref{fig:2}), it is difficult to discern any deviations from the numerically exact simulation for any of the finite $N$ probability distributions on the scale of these figures.
+Indeed, as is evident in both two dimensions (Fig. \ref{fig:1}) and three dimensions (Fig. \ref{fig:2}), it is difficult to discern any deviations from the numerically exact simulation for any of the finite $N$ probability distributions on the scale of these figures.
 In particular, the finite-size scaling as $N$ increases is predicted quantitatively.
 However, we should emphasize that the potentially problematic large fluctuations that could derail this agreement are exceedingly rare in the absence of correlations.
 The near identity of both the simulated and large deviation results with the central-limit-theorem predictions bear out the fact that our large deviation theory, while accurate in this situation, is not especially necessary here.